Cleeng/mediastore-sdk/README.md

 #### <a id="password-reset-header"></a>PasswordReset

-`PasswordReset` is a basic reset password form that can be used for resetting passwords.
+`PasswordReset` is a basic reset password form that can be used for resetting passwords (see an example [here](https://developers.cleeng.com/docs/purchase-flow#passwordreset)).
 You can pass a function that will be called after successful processing of the request with `onSuccess` prop.

 Usage: